 In this issue of Banter M:

-Until You and Your Shitty Shoulder Both Die - Chez Pazienza describes the brutal reality of age after a trip to the doctor when his shoulder simply stopped working.
+Until You and Your Shitty Shoulder Both Die - Chez Pazienza describes the brutal reality of age after a trip to the doctor for his shoulder, which simply stopped working.
 Age really isn't just a number -- it is a real pain in the ass (or whichever body part decides to stop functioning).

 Your Traumatized Republican Uncle - Ben Cohen looks behind the crazy exterior of your Republican uncle to find out what motivates his hatred and fear of others.